jamescherti/compile-angel.el/README.md

 - Compile-Angel checks for unbalanced parentheses before compiling a file in save mode, without altering the cursor position, making it less intrusive than the default check-parens used by auto-compile.
 - Compile-Angel double-checks after packages are loaded to ensure that Emacs properly performs native compilation when JIT is enabled, as Emacs sometimes skips native-compiling .elc files that should be JIT compiled.
 - Prevent `byte-compile-file` from displaying Wrote messages in the *Messages* buffer unless `compile-angel-verbose` customization is set to `t`.
+- It has the ability to skip compiling features provided by Emacs core without associated Elisp files (e.g., pgtk, w32, lcms2, kqueue, emacs, mps, etc.).
+This includes features provided directly by C code as well as features provided by core Elisp that don't have their own .el files.
+These features are excluded from compilation attempts since they have no source files to compile.

 ## Author and License